kirilllzaitsev/vision_mtl/README.md

 #### Modulation & adapters

 The model is based on the MTAN (Multi-Task Attention Network) architecture.
-Every task has its own subnetwork which can be viewed as a task-specific feature extractor that receives as input weights from the main network which is a global feature extractor.
-This approach promotes generalizability in the global network, while learning high-quality task-specific features [5].
+Every task has its subnetwork which can be viewed as a task-specific feature extractor that receives as input weights from the main network which is a global feature extractor.
+This approach promotes generalizability in the global network while learning high-quality task-specific features [5].

 The model is built with a custom UNet backbone inspired by [3].
+To get the task-specific outputs, 1x1 convolutional kernels are applied to the final feature map for each task.
 Please refer to [4] for the official implementation.

 Files: